 |Click here to get easy ways to learn GMAT vocabulary.|

-Learning New Words
+Learning & Using New Words:

+- Be a voracious reader: You can instill the practice of reading regularly.
 Make reading a habit.
-Read fiction, non-fiction, online magazines, blogs, and newspaper.
-When you read, you find new words used in some particular context.
-In this way, you not only learn the word but also understand it’s application along with meaning.
+Read fiction, non-fiction, online magazines, blogs, newspaper, novels, articles etc. When you read, you are bound to come across new words used in some particular context.
+In this way, you not only learn the word but also understand it’s application along with its meaning.

-In day to day situations and conversation, try to relate the words you have learned and apply or use them.
-Try to use those words in new contexts, not only verbally but also in your writings.
+- Implement what you learned: In our day-to-day situations and conversations, we try to relate the words that we have learned and try to apply or use them.
+You can try to make use of the GMAT vocabulary list and utilize those words in new contexts, not only verbally but also while you pen down an essay or article.
 Look for concepts related to the new words you’re using.
-Engage and use new words in conversations.
-Talking with others can help you learn and discover new words too.
+Engage and use fresh new words during your conversation with others so that you can grasp the context of using it while conversing.
+As a matter of fact, talking with others can help you to learn and discover new words too.

-Building a vocabulary is all about revising and practising the words regularly until you get a complete hold on them.
-Spare 15 minutes of your time every day for vocabulary.
-Make it your break activity.
-After studying for 2 hours, take a break of 15 minutes and play crossword puzzles, scrabble, anagrams, word jumble and Boggle.
+- Study and review regularly: Building a vocabulary is all about revising and practicing the words regularly until you get a complete hold on them.
+Spare 15 minutes of your time every day for vocabulary and make it your break activity.
+After studying for 2 hours, take a break of 15 minutes and thereafter you can take up a quick GMAT Vocabulary Test by playing crossword puzzles, scrabble, anagrams, word jumble and Boggle.

-Byjus will be glad to help you in your GMAT preparation journey.
-You can ask for any assistance related to GMAT and MBA from us by just giving a missed call at 08033172797, or you can drop an SMS.
+Have you been struggling hard to upscale your GMAT Vocab?
+BYJU’S will be glad to help you in your GMAT preparation journey.
+You can ask for any assistance related to GMAT and MBA from us by calling us at +918884544444.
 You can write to us at firstname.lastname@example.org.